sgjholt/sgjholt/README.md

 My most recent position was working as a Data Scientist at Coyote Logistics, which is a 3PL service provider where I work on sophisticated predictive models that estimate potential distributions of market cost for a given load of freight.
 I use Python, SQL (and noSQL), and Databricks to ingest and transform data from various sources such as carriers, shippers, brokers, and third-party APIs.
 I also use LightGBM, scikit-learn, and PyTorch to build and fit models that capture the uncertainty and variability of the freight market.

-## Projects
+## Data Science Projects

 Here are some of the projects I've worked on or I'm currently working on:

-- **Freight Market Cost Distribution**: Used a combination of Random Forest and LightGBM models to predict a potential cost distributions around the price to move certain freight to and from distribution centers across the USA.
-The models use proprietary in-house data to generate a prediction.
+- **Freight Market Cost Distribution**: Used a combination of a customised Boosted Gradiant Random Forest algorithm, and LightGBM / H2O.ai Gradient Boosting models, combined via a live API model service.
+The model API generates a predicted distribution, that represents the most likely range of costs to move variable classes of freight equipment and cargo, to and from distribution centers across the USA, Canada, and Mexico.
+This model was used to generating millions of dollars of additional revenue, as it supported intellegent buying and brokering negotiations at scale.

 - **Corn Yield Prediction**: Created new and improved existing random forest models to predict corn seed yield across the world, leveraging multi-year spanning historic yields, and agronomic features (e.g., weather conditions, soil conditions, field clusters defined using remote sensing data, etc.).